-The in-house legal department has worked with senior management both in the UK and other countries in which the Group operates to identify the higher risk areas and is working in collaboration with management through a compliance programme to mitigate risk.
+Our legal team has worked with senior management, both in the UK and other countries we operate in, to identify the higher risk areas and is working with management through a compliance programme to mitigate risk.
 Each region is required to put in place anti-bribery procedures that are appropriate to their operating environment.

-The Policy has been issued to all staff (including new staff as part of their induction process) and a dedicated intranet page has been set up with related key documentation.
-Staff who may encounter bribery and corruption during the course of their duties have been identified and are undertaking an online training module, along with other training.
-Renishaw's employees have a duty to report any suspected breaches of the policy to either Renishaw's Group General Counsel, or via Speak Up, Renishaw's whistleblowing service.
+The Anti-Bribery and Corruption Policy has been issued to all employees (including new employees as part of their induction process) and a dedicated intranet page has been set up with key information.
+All employees will undertake online anti-bribery and corruption training.
+Employees have a duty to report any suspected breaches of the policy to either Renishaw's Group General Counsel, or via Speak Up, Renishaw's whistleblowing service.

 Monitoring and review

-We regularly monitor and review compliance with anti-bribery requirements through our internal controls processes and regular reports to the Audit committee and the Board, and we also address any new or emerging risks.
+We regularly monitor and review compliance with anti-bribery requirements through our internal control processes.
+We provide regular reports to the Audit Committee and the Board of Directors and address any new or emerging risks.

 The policy can be found in the document below.